 Once you’ve found a suitable market, enter the odds into the matched betting calculator.
 Here is an example to help explain.
 We’ll use the William Hill example from above to make it easier.

 So we need to place a £10 qualifying bet.
 We’ll look for a market with odds of around 3.0.
-Remember, we want the lay odds to be close as possible.
+Remember, we want the lay odds to be as close as possible.
 I’ve found a market with back odds of 2.50 and lay odds of 2.58.
 The odds are fairly close so this should give us a good result.

 Below are the back odds at William Hill.